ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/introduction-to-docker.md

 Now that we've got a handle on Docker and containers, let's dive into the nuts and bolts of how Docker actually works behind the scenes.

 Docker uses a client-server architecture.
-Think of the Docker client as your control center.
+Think of the `Docker Client` as your control center.
 It's what you use to tell Docker what you want to do – like create, start, or stop containers.
 You talk to it directly.

-The Docker daemon which is the server part, is like the backstage crew.
+The `Docker Daemon` which is the server part, is like the backstage crew.
 When you give a command to the client, the daemon springs into action, doing the heavy lifting of building, running, and distributing your Docker containers.

 These two components – the Docker client and the Docker daemon – communicate using a REST API.
 This API functions as their communication bridge.
 When you send a request from the Docker client, it travels via this API to the Docker daemon, which then processes it and sends back the necessary response.